drupalprojects/fieldgroup/README.txt

 Installation
 ------------
  * Verify that your CCK modules are up to date.
- * Copy the module to your modules directory and activate it.
+ * Copy the fieldgroup's directory to your modules directory and activate the module.

 Dependency: